darshikaf/diabetes-predictor/docs/NOTES.md

 * CI/CD is designed to comply with tagged releases.
 Committing to any branch will build, test and push a docker image.
 * When a release is published, a tagged image will be pushed.
 The way tagged releases are handled can be improved by investing more time on it.
 Ideally it should be done with re-usable github workflows to build, test and publish as a release image.
+* Due to time constraints, Continous Deployment is implememnted to tag every new commit as latest and deployed to ECS.
+For production ready environment, it could be implemented with a tool like ArgoCD.
+Alternatively FastAPI application can be directly deployed to AWS Serverless.

+### Monitoring on service

+* In a production environment, it is critical to ensure high availability.
+A part of high availability will be addressed by the ochestration platform (in case kubernetes or a similar platform is used).
+To ensure application health, network and server monitoring with tools like Nagios can be used.
+Alternatively, logging tools come with its own Event Definitions and notifications on those events -- which can be used to raise alerts when application is unhealthy.

+### AWS Env variables and Authentication

+* Locally building and running the container should not require authentication.
+However `AWS_ECR_AP_SE2` will be required.
+Value for this secret is shared in the email.